 Where is Craig Hignett now?

-A club legend at Middlesbrough, the former striker-cum-midfielder retired from playing in 2007 after a brief spell with Hartlepool United.
+A club legend at Middlesbrough, former striker/midfielder Craig Hignett retired from playing in 2007 after a brief spell with Hartlepool United.

-In 2008, Hignett started his coaching journey at the Middlesbrough youth academy before joining up with his former Boro team mate Colin Cooper at Hartlepool United as his assistant manager.
+Upon retiring from playing, Hignett started coaching at the Middlesbrough youth academy before joining up with his former Boro team-mate Colin Cooper at Hartlepool United as his assistant manager.

 Back to Middlesbrough